-Auckland train delays: Southern line between Papakura and Papatoetoe following 'emergency services incident'
+Auckland train delays: Southern line between Papakura and Papatoetoe closed following 'emergency services incident'

 Commuters were told on Twitter they would be able to catch bus route 33 or 365 between Papakura and Manukau.

-Emergency services were called about an incident at Wiri around 6am, a police spokesperson said in a statement.
+Emergency services were called to an incident at Wiri around 6am, a police spokesperson said in a statement.

 "Train services are currently suspended while police remain at the scene and it's expected to take some time before they resume," they said.